 2. Turn off the original layer, then open the Change Style pane for the Childhood Poverty- copy

-The layer currently shows Latest Value 1 from Indicator 1.3.1: Child Social Protection.
+The layer currently shows Latest Value 1 from Indicator 8.7.1: Children engaged in economic activity.
 Now you’ll add the Latest Value attribute from Indicator 1.1.1: Global poverty for comparison.

 3. Under Choose an attribute to show, click Add attribute and choose Latest Value.